Sport in China: Motor racing

 The Macau Grand Prix is held since 1954, known for its Formula 3, touring car and superbikes races.
 Macau was transferred to China in 1999.

 The first international motor race in mainland China was the 1994 edition of the 3 Hours of Zhuhai, held at the Zhuhai Street Circuit as a round of the 1994 BPR Global GT Series.
 The Chinese Grand Prix is a Formula One event that has been held at the Shanghai International Circuit since 2004.
 The same circuit has hosted the 6 Hours of Shanghai, a round of the FIA World Endurance Championship, since 2012.

 Ma Qinghua became the first Chinese driver to win an FIA World Championship race when he won the second of two races at the 2014 FIA WTCC Race of Russia, his debut meeting in the World Touring Car Championship.
 Ma had previously become the first Chinese driver to drive an F1 car at a Grand Prix meeting when he drove in the first free practice session for the HRT Formula 1 Team at the 2012 Italian Grand Prix.

 Zhou Guanyu became the first Chinese Formula 1 driver after making his debut at the 2022 Bahrain Grand Prix.

-Rugby union

-Rugby union is becoming a more popular sport in China, than it previously has been.
-However, it is still not overly popular.
-China became affiliated to the International Rugby Board in 1997 and is currently ranked 67th in the world.
-The national team has not qualified for a world cup so far.
-One segment of Chinese society where rugby is particularly popular is the military.
-Rugby is an official sport of the People's Liberation Army, with the PLA Sports Institute participating in the highly competitive Hong Kong leagues.

-Notable Chinese rugby players include Zhang Zhiqiang ("Johnny Zhang"), who had a stint with the famous Leicester Tigers club in England, and promising young speedster Li Yang, who boasts a time of 10.6 seconds in the 100-meter sprint.